ASCL Privacy Notice

 Legitimate interest

-Services development Names, contact details and membership id To develop existing and new services to meet expectations and requirement of membership Consent Internally and consent given for marketing purposes
+Services development Names, contact details and membership id To undertake research and develop existing and new services to meet expectations and requirement of membership Legitimate interest Internal use and for marketing purposes

 Fulfilment information